tarikguney/katip/gonotes.md

 When importing packages, we use the path.
 But using the package, we use the identifier defined with `package` keyword.

 ## Initializing Variables
-There is not uninitialized variable or field in Go.
+There is no the concept of uninitialized variables or fields in Go.
 Everything is initialized by default.

 ```
 func main(){